esa/torchquad/paper/paper.md

 # Installation \& Contribution

 The \texttt{torchquad} package is implemented in Python 3.8 and is openly available under a GPL-3 license.
 Installation with either pip (PyPi) or conda is available for all releases.
-Our public GitHub repository provides users with direct access to the main development branch.
+Our public GitHub repository [@torchquadGithub] provides users with direct access to the main development branch.
 Users wishing to contribute to \texttt{torchquad} can submit issues or pull requests to our GitHub repository following the contribution guidelines outlined there.

 # Tutorials